vectordotdev/vector/rfcs/2022-11-2-14714-expand-vrl-web-ui-beyond-MVP-status.md

 - Timeline.
 There's six weeks left in Jonathan's internship

-- Lack of customizeability, current alternatives will provide bottlenecks in the long term future for adding more features
+- Lack of customizability, current alternatives will provide bottlenecks in the long term future for adding more features

 ## Proposal